Matchings with lower quotas: Algorithms and complexity: Abstract

 \section{Abstract}

 We study a natural generalization of the maximum weight many-to-one matching problem.
-We are given an undirected bipartite graph $G= (A \dot\cup P, E)$ with weights on the edges in $E$, and with lower and upper quotas on the vertices in~$P$.
+We are given an undirected bipartite graph $G= (A\, \dot\cup\, P, E)$ with weights on the edges in $E$, and with lower and upper quotas on the vertices in~$P$.
 We seek a maximum weight many-to-one matching satisfying two sets of constraints: vertices in $A$ are incident to at most one matching edge, while vertices in $P$ are either unmatched or they are incident to a number of matching edges between their lower and upper quota.
 This problem, which we call \emph{maximum weight many-to-one matching with lower and upper quotas} ({\sc wmlq}), has applications to the assignment of students to projects within university courses, where there are constraints on the minimum and maximum numbers of students that must be assigned to each project.

-In this paper, we provide a comprehensive analysis of the complexity of {\sc wmlq} from the viewpoints of classic polynomial time algorithms, fixed-parameter tractability, as well as approximability.
+In this paper, we provide a comprehensive analysis of the complexity of {\sc wmlq} from the viewpoints of classical polynomial time algorithms, fixed-parameter tractability, as well as approximability.
 We draw the line between $\NP$-hard and polynomially tractable instances in terms of degree and quota constraints and provide efficient algorithms to solve the tractable ones.
 We further show that the problem can be solved in polynomial time for instances with bounded treewidth; however, the corresponding runtime is exponential in the treewidth with the maximum upper quota $u_{\max}$ as basis, and we prove that this dependence is necessary unless $\FPT = \W[1]$.
-Finally, we also present an approximation algorithm for the general case with performance guarantee $u_{\max}+1$, which is asymptotically best possible unless $\P = \NP$.
+The approximability of {\sc wmlq} is also discussed: we present an approximation algorithm for the general case with performance guarantee $u_{\max}+1$, which is asymptotically best possible unless $\P = \NP$.
+Finally, we elaborate on how most of our positive results carry over to matchings in arbitrary graphs with lower quotas.